Intro

 A lightweight node-based customisation system was introduced — hat, torso, simple modular swaps.
 Just enough variation to create recognition without breaking the low-poly language.

-The PhD - A Cross Platform Interface
+Cross Platform Interface Design

 During my PhD I developed a 3D interface system for MR and VR that required only hand interaction — no controllers.